-It’s a widespread belief that FUT uses a rubber banding mechanism in online matches, which for some reason have been dubbed “momentum” in parts of the community.
+It’s a widespread belief that FUT uses a rubber banding mechanism in online matches, which for some reason has been dubbed “momentum” in parts of the community.
 The alleged logic behind this perception is that EA shifts the momentum around in order to keep matches tight.
-If it exists, a match leveling feature will leave a fingerprint on match results by increasing the probability of equalizing / gap narrowing goals.
-This will, all other things equal, increase the occurrence of ties and narrow wins because goals reducing a lead will become more likely yo happen whereas goals increasing a lead will become less likely to happenen.

-Given the above, we should be able to test whether a rubber banding mechanism exists by testing whether FUT’s actual draw ratio (i.e. the percentage of matches ending as a draw) exceeds it’s natural draw ratio (i.e. the percentage of matches which will end as a draw due to natural reasons).
+Based on the thoughts above, we are able to test whether a rubber banding mechanism exists by testing whether FUT’s actual draw ratio (i.e. the percentage of matches ending as a draw) exceeds its natural draw ratio (i.e. the percentage of matches which will end as a draw due to natural reasons).

 What controls the draw ratio?